brsavii/project-web-mobile/README.md

-# Plataforma web e mobile para conectar gamers
+# Web and mobile platform to connect gamers